Tina Satchwell’s cousin never saw her be ‘violent or aggressive’, court told

 When Ms Small asked whether she had ever heard of cups being thrown before, she replied: “Never.”

-She also said in her evidence that on March 30, 2017 she received a text message from Satchwell offering her “their big chest freezer” for free.
+She also said in her evidence that on March 30 2017, days after Mrs Satchwell disappeared, she received a text message from Satchwell offering her “their big chest freezer” for free.

-She said she did not respond and when asked why, as she thought it was unusual.
+She said she did not respond and when asked why, she said she thought it was unusual.

 “I thought it was very strange.
 He is not the kind to give stuff.”